 C’est bon!
 Les brownies sont cuits (It’s done!
 The brownies are baked)

-*Many a time even exclaiming ‘C’est bon!’ can be an indication that the task is done or finished, or something is ready.
+Often, exclaiming ‘C’est bon!’ by itself can be an indication that the task is done or finished, or something is ready.

 And with that, our chapter on Bon vs Bien in French has come to an end!

 See you next lesson – and in the meantime, don’t forget to practice!
 If you need any help don’t hesitate to get into contact with one of our online French Tutors.